Corasinth/k-plus/config/README.md

 Technically, there are two ecosystems, though they are almost identical to each other.

 The issue is that before I got started on my custom keyboard layout, I learned the basics of Vim keybindings.
-Currently, I use those bindings in VS code through an extension.
+Currently, I use those bindings in VS Code through an extension.
 That's useful muscle memory I have no wish to waste or retrain, and Vim is a nicer navigation/editing 'layer' than my own design.
 Besides, my muscle memory is for the keys of Vim, not the letters......

 One ecosystem is traditional, and `CapsLock` toggles my navigation layer.
 The other ecosystem is specifcally for my Vim usage.
 It's identical, except `CapsLock` outputs `Esc` and then toggles to a special 'Vim' layer that is basically just QWERTY.

 However, the strings and keys that one would use to go from Normal mode in Vim to Insert mode send their respective characters, than toggle back to the regular Alpha layer.
 Maybe its not the most efficient setup, but I'm attached to Vim and have no desire to orient the layout of my regular letters for Vim convenience.
-This is a suitable compromise, though it means I have two core ecosytems that are almost identical twins save for the function of `CapsLock`.
+This is a suitable compromise, though it means I have two core ecosytems that are almost identical save for the function of `CapsLock`.

 ### **Alpha**